Andrea Dossena: Later years

 On 2 September 2013, he moved to Sunderland on a free transfer.
 Dossena made his Sunderland debut on 27 October, playing at left back in a 2–1 victory over local rivals Newcastle United.
 However, Dossena was sent off in Sunderland's next game at Hull City for a stamp on David Meyler.
 He was released at the end of the 2013–14 season by Sunderland after losing out on first team action to Marcos Alonso.

 On 6 November 2014, it was announced that Dossena would be joining League One team Leyton Orient on a free transfer until the end of the season.
 He played 15 games for Orient and scored one goal against Oldham Athletic.

 He was released by the club following their relegation to League Two.

-In February 2017 Dossena signed a contract until the end of the 2016–17 season with Piacenza Calcio 1919 after training with the club.
+In February 2017, Dossena signed a contract until the end of the 2016–17 season with Piacenza after training with the club.
 He was released at the end of his contract having made few appearances.